SparkPost/support-docs/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Anything related to the design system website
+about: Anything related to the support docs
 title: ''
 labels: documentation
 assignees: ''